selfcontained/botkit-starter-slack/readme.md

-# Botkit Starter Kit for Slack Bots
+# Botkit Starter Kit for Slack Bots on Beep Boop

+This repo is a fork of the [Botkit Starter Kit](https://github.com/howdyai/botkit-starter-slack) from [Howdy](https://howdy.ai/).
+Some changes have been made to focus on running it on [Beep Boop][beepboop].

+---

 This repo contains everything you need to get started building a bot with Botkit and Botkit Studio!